Auto Scaling

 • max_node_count=${maximum}

 The auto-scaling feature requires the use of resource requests for CPU and memory in the pod specification.
-The following deployment template illustrates the use of resource requests:
+The following pod specification illustrates the use of resource requests:

 apiVersion: v1